 |Penalty APR||Late Fee||Returned Payment Fee|

 The fees of the Sapphire Preferred are easy to understand.
 You won’t get an introductory APR, so any purchases you make will start accruing interest at the rate above unless you pay off your balance in full each billing period.
 This will let you avoid interest and it will also be good for your credit utilization.

-There’s an annual fee of $95 you’ll need to pay after the first year with the card.
+There’s an annual fee of $95.
 We discussed above how you can offset that fee by spending $3,800 per year when redeeming points through Chase Ultimate Rewards, or as little as $2,970 when transferring points.

 You won’t need to pay an extra fee for foreign transactions, making the Sapphire Preferred good for booking travel and also bringing along with you outside the country.
 Some other cards will charge a fee of up to 3%, though many travel cards have no fee.
 This is a Visa too, meaning it will be accepted at any merchant that takes credit cards.

 |Chase Customer Support||

 |Sapphire Preferred Customer Support||Call the number on the back of your card|